RichardFrissen/A-Machine-Learning-Approach-to-Recognize-Bias-and-Discrimination-in-Job-Advertisements/README.md

 This repository contains all the code used including a small sample of the EMSCAD dataset used during the conduct of the study.

 ## NOTE
-The remaining sample of the dataset (up to 3000 job descriptions) will be published in batches.
+The remaining sample of the dataset (up to 3000 job descriptions) will be published in batches each day.